Jmanitou/Aviation_Analysis_Report/README.md

 # Flatiron_Aviation_Report
+## Project Background
+### The primary business objective of this project is to make a recommendation to our client for which aircraft to purchase in order to minimize business risk.
+An additional area of analysis was to investigate which geographical areas were least risky to operate in.
+### To answer these questions data from the National Travel Safety Board was processed and analyzed.
+This dataset included records for airplane accidents and incidents.
+One limitation of the data is that it did not include any information on the number of flights without accidents and incidents.
+Thus, the dataset is useful for understanding the accidents and incidents themselves, but not their rate of occurrence.¶

 ## Summary
 ### 1. First read in the data from the US National Travel Safety Board(NTSB) and saved it to dataframe
 ### 2. Reformatted dataframe columns to have _ instead of . for spaces